 The Covert Coat Index

-A few years ago Bernhard Roetzel, the German author of The Gentleman Book and the soon to be published A Guy’s Guide to Style – invented the Cover-Coat-Index.
+A few years ago Bernhard Roetzel, the German author of The Gentleman Book– invented the Cover-Coat-Index.
 This rather subjective index stipulates that the more Covert Coats can be seen in any given city, the more elegant its people are.
 Personally, I would disagree with that statement, since this garment is very equestrian and British.
 Neither elegance nor style should be limited to such a narrow definition, in my opinion.